 If you have a question that is not answered below, please do not hesitate to get in touch!

-No. Beavers are herbivores.
-They eat bark, leaves and roots
+No. Beavers are herbivores, feeding exclusively on bark, leaves and roots

-Beaver dams rarely restrict access to migrating fish and usually only in periods of drought.
+Beaver dams rarely restrict access to migrating fish and this usually only occurs in periods of drought.
 Beaver dams are completely different from man-made structures.
-They are organic structures and designed to leak – weirs rather than dams. .
+They are organic structures and designed to leak, compared to their concrete based man-made counterparts.

 On balance the benefits outweigh any temporary negative impacts for migratory fish.
 In exceptional situations dams can be modified or removed.

 SWBG recognises that various forms of management are needed for beavers and that the need will increase as the population increases.
 However, we feel strongly opposed to a free-for-all approach to beaver culling.
 Beaver mitigation is a vastly studied and ‘tried-and-tested’ topic across North America and Europe.
 It is clear that mitigation can take place to remove most obstacles that occur due to beaver habitation in an area, and lethal control should only be used as a very last resort.
 However, mitigation such as the installation of ‘beaver-deceivers’ or tree rapping should be tried first, in order for beavers and humans to live in harmony within the same landscape.
 Where good habitat exists other beavers will move in if the first family are removed.

 Beavers bring benefits of great economic value: they strip agricultural pollutants out of water, mitigate both floods and droughts and vastly increase biodiversity (including economically important species).
 The cost of local mitigation is minor compared to this.